Kristfur/minesweeper/README.md

 * [Credits](#credits)
     * [Media](#media)

 # User Experience
 ## Site Goals
-* To provide a fun and quick logic game for the user to play
+* To provide a fun and quick logic game for the user to play.
-* To have an intuitive menu so users don't have to look far for what they want
+* To have an intuitive menu so users don't have to look far for what they want.
-* To have a selection of difficulty options for the user to choose from
+* To have a selection of difficulty options for the user to choose from.
-* To ensure the game is fully acessible on all devices from desktops to mobile touchscreen devices
+* To ensure the game is fully accessible on all devices from desktops to mobile touchscreen devices.
-* To ensure the game is fully playable with only a keyboard
+* To ensure the game is fully playable with only a keyboard.

 ## User Stories
-* As a user, I want a fun and quick logic game to play
+* As a user, I want a fun and quick logic game to play.
-* As a user, I want to play an easier version of the game
+* As a user, I want to play an easier version of the game.
-* As a user, I want to play a more challenging version of the game
+* As a user, I want to play a more challenging version of the game.
-* As a user, I want to be able to play the game with only a keyboard
+* As a user, I want to be able to play the game with only a keyboard.
-* As a user, I want my previous high scores to be saved
+* As a user, I want my previous high scores to be saved.
-* As a user, I want the game to have sound that I can toggle on and off
+* As a user, I want the game to have sound that I can toggle on and off.

 User Story:

 > As a user, I want a fun and quick logic game to play

 Acceptance Criteria:
-* It should be clear that it is a game, and how to play
+* It should be clear that it is a game, and how to play.

 Implementation:
-* The focus of the home page is a large button the the center that prompts the user to 'PLAY', making it clear that it is a game.
-The rules can be acessed easily from the home page and during gameplay providing information about how to play.
+* The focus of the home page is a large button at the center that prompts the user to 'PLAY', making it clear that it is a game.
+The rules can be accessed easily from the home page and during gameplay providing information about how to play.

 User Story: